-This document is intended for Thredd clients (Program Managers) who are interested in integrating the 3D Secure RDX service with OTP, Biometric, In-App or KBA authentication into their program.
-It is aimed at developer users, with an understanding of how to implement SOAP web services and REST-based API to connect to Thredd.
+This document is intended for Thredd clients (Program Managers) who are interested in integrating the 3D Secure (Cardinal) service with OTP, Biometric, In-App or KBA authentication into their program.
+It is aimed at developer users, with an understanding of how to implement the Thredd API to connect to Thredd.